danielreuterwall/play-basicauth/README.md

 play-basicauth
 ==============

-Simple Play application to show how to implement basic authentication with Play
+Simple application to show how to implement basic authentication with Play 2.0